Introduction to the German Patent Classification (DPK)

 The original parts of the DPK do not have a hierarchical structure in the same way as the IPC.
 However, many subclasses have headings, similar to IPC guidance headings.
 These work as "empty main groups" and to some extent define a hierarchical structure.
 The headings can be bold or normal.
 The bold headings are hierarchically superior to the normal.

 In consistency with the IPC, British English has been preferred.
-For example, the schemes use "tyre", "plough", "colour", "travelling" and "characterised" instead of "tire", "plow", "color" traveling" and "characterized".
+For example, the schemes use "tyre", "plough", "colour", "travelling" and "characterised" instead of "tire", "plow", "color" travelling" and "characterized".

 Errors and corrections

 The schemes have been assembled from different sources and major parts have been produced using optical character recognition (OCR).
 Some parts have been translated by non-experts or by automatic tools.
 The references have not been systematically cross-checked.
 If you find an error or want to suggest an improvement you are welcome to contact us.

 When necessary, we will produce corrected pages.

 Dates of current pages: